Blantheon/LockPy/README.md

 ### Overview

-Welcome to LockPy, a secure and efficient tool for creating strong passwords with minimal entropy requirements.
-This project is designed to help users generate robust passwords for enhanced security.
+Welcome to LockPy, a secure and efficient tool for creating and storing strong passwords with minimal entropy requirements.
+This project is designed to help users generate robust passwords for enhanced security, it's also a password manager that store/retrieve passwords usable in CLI .

 ### Features